-I’ve experienced many moments of burnout in my life and career.
+I’ve experienced several moments of burnout in my life and career.
 Being something that I neurologically am not is exhausting.
 Wearing the mask of neurotypicality drains my batteries and melts my spoons.
 For a long time, for decades, I didn’t fully understand what was going on with me.
 I didn’t understand the root causes of my cycles of burnout.
-Finding the Actually Autistic community online woke me to the concept of Autistic Burnout.
-When I found the information excerpted below, I finally understood an important part of myself.
+Finding the Actually Autistic community online woke me to the concept of autistic burnout.
+When I found the community writing excerpted below, I finally understood an important part of myself.
 Looking back on my life, I recognized those periods when coping mechanisms had stopped working and crumbled.
 I recognized my phases and changes as continuous fluid adaptation.

 I now know myself and my autistic operating system much better.
 That self-awareness has helped me greatly, but I still must live in a society that does not understand.
 Being an autistic seen as “high-functioning” means having your identity doubted and questioned.
 Exhausting efforts to pass and mask are given little credit.
 They are tossed aside with an “I do that too” and held against us in those moments of meltdown and burnout when we can longer pretend at neurotypicality.
 The rewards for passing are the familiar ableist tropes of invisible disability and the expectation to keep on passing, forever.

 The writing below helped me understand myself.
 If you are autistic, you will likely see yourself in these perspectives.
 They might change your life.
 If you are not autistic, this information will help you better empathize with neurodivergent friends, family, and coworkers.
 Empathy is a two-way street.
 Part of the stress of burnout is a lack of empathy and understanding from neurotypical society.
 There is a mutual incomprehension that occurs between people of different dispositional outlooks and personal conceptual understandings.
 Empathy is a human problem marked by a deficit in imagination.
 Read on, and develop imagination and empathy.